qbead/qbeadWebsite/content/book/animation.md

 It obeys different constraints, and it requires a particular mindset, but its beauty comes from the fact that you tell a computer how to create art on its own, instead of drawing the art yourself.
-The creative element moves from your hands and eyes, to deeper into your imagination, and it depends on your skill to instruct and teach a computer to do something.
+The creative element is deep in your imagination, and it depends on your skill to instruct and teach a computer to do something.
 We will explore this type of art here.
 We will learn how to command a computer (the SpinWheel) to draw patterns of color that evolve in time.